NuGet/docs.microsoft.com-nuget/docs/create-packages/Symbol-Packages-snupkg.md

 2. Pack your project with `dotnet pack MyPackage.csproj` or `msbuild -t:pack MyPackage.csproj`.

 The `SymbolPackageFormat` property can have one of the two values: `symbols.nupkg` (the default) or `snupkg`.
-If the SymbolPackageFormat is not specified, it defaults to `symbols.nupkg` and a legacy symbol package will be created.
+If the `SymbolPackageFormat` property is not specified, it defaults to `symbols.nupkg` and a legacy symbol package will be created.

 > [!Note]
 > The legacy format `.symbols.nupkg` is still supported but only for compatibility reasons (see [Legacy Symbol Packages](Symbol-Packages.md)).
 NuGet.org symbols server only accepts the new symbol package format - `.snupkg`.